-Home » Spirit » Midlife Crisis In Women: Or, A Tale Of Two Midlife Crises
+Home » Spirit » Midlife Crisis In Women A Personal Reflection

 Many people have had a midlife crisis.
 The age of onset generally comes between 40 and 60.
 You may believe you’re having a midlife crisis for a number of reasons.
-But all of it comes down to panic, despair, and a feeling that you just can’t go on.
+According to my research, in women, it generally all of it comes down to panic, despair, and a feeling that you just can’t go on.

 Midlife Crisis: It’s Not Just for Men